When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Experiments

 \subsection{Implementation Details}

-\textbf{Dataset protocol. } For all experiments, we follow the protocol of the Stage-Bench described in metrics, using the (B-0, Inc-10) $\times$ S$^2$ setting our dataset (400 morphological stages, 200 classes $\times$ 2 stages), which unfolds over 20 incremental steps and a total of 40 tasks.
+\textbf{Dataset protocol. } For all experiments, we follow the protocol of the Stage-Bench described in metrics, using the (B-0, Inc-10) $\times$ S$^2$ protocol of Stage-Bench (400 morphological stages, 200 classes $\times$ 2 stages), which unfolds over 20 incremental steps and a total of 40 tasks.
 All experiments use a fixed random seed of 1993 for class order shuffling, and all methods are evaluated on the identical sequence of tasks and data splits for fair comparison, following \cite{zhou2025revisiting}.
-Additionally, to test the multi-stage generalization of our framework, we restructured the Object domain into a three-stage evolution task, evaluated under the same protocol.
+Additionally, to test the multi-stage generalization of STAGE, we restructured the Object domain into a three-stage evolution task, evaluated under the same protocol.

 \textbf{Training Details. } We use Pytorch \cite{paszke2019pytorch} and PILOT \cite{SunPilot25} to implement all models on two NVIDIA TITAN X GPUs.
 We use the \emph{same} network backbone, \emph{i.e.}, CLIP with ViT-B/16 (OpenCLIP LAION-400M) \cite{IlharcoOpenCLIP21} for all compared methods for \emph{fair comparison}.
 We set the batch size to 16 and train for 5 epochs using SGD with momentum for optimization.
 The learning rate starts 0.001 and decays with cosine annealing.
 In practice, we interleave classification and evolution updates in Phase-1, rehearse a small, uniformly random subset of the memory pool per step, and use a small EMA rate for stable adaptation.